edisonzsq/medication-delivery/README.md

 ## Usage

-Type the name, dosage and frequency of your medication in the input box.
+Choose the medication from your prescription list.
+Choose the number of weeks/months of the medication you wish to order.

 ## Improvement

-Moving forward, I will convert the input box to a drop-down list that fetches data from an API.
-I will also require the user to perform user authentication prior to accessing his/her prescription.
+Moving forward, I will add a requirement for the user to perform user authentication prior to accessing his/her prescription.

 ## Authors and acknowledgement